Trump withdraws Rep. Elise Stefanik's nomination for UN ambassador, citing tight GOP House margin

 Reflecting the abruptness of Trump’s decision, Stefanik’s last throwback post was made Thursday morning.

 Amiri reported from the United Nations.
-Associated Press writers Anthony Izaguirre in New York and Kate Payne in Tallahassee, Fla., contributed to this report.
+Associated Press writers Anthony Izaguirre in New York, Kate Payne in Tallahassee, Fla., and Matthew Lee in Georgetown, Guyana, contributed to this report.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.